How to Buy BHP Group (BHP) Shares

 Stake makes it as simple as possible to buy BHP Group shares and invest in Australian stocks with a digital and sophisticated investing platform.

 How to buy BHP Group (BHP) stock

 Want to start buying BHP shares but not sure how?
 Learn how to buy BHP Group Limited stock on the Stake stock trading platform below.

-Find a brokerage firm that offers American and Australian stock exchanges, like Stake, which will probably cover all your needs for a diversified portfolio.
-Make sure you choose a low cost, CHESS-sponsored broker so that you own the shares under your own HIN.
+Open an account that offers American and Australian stock exchanges, like Stake, which will probably cover all your needs for a diversified portfolio.
+Make sure you choose a low-cost CHESS-sponsored platform so that you own the shares under your own HIN.
 Remember: future returns are uncertain, while costs are fixed.
 Lowering your costs will always help improve your investment returns.